tagion/tagion.github.io/src/lib/content/terms-of-use.md

 syndicators, aggregators and/or reporting services.
-All statements and/or opinions expressed in these materials, and all articles and responses to questions and other content, other than the content provided by the I25S, are solely the opinions and the responsibility of the person or entity providing those materials.
-These materials do not necessarily reflect the opinion of the I25S.
+All statements and/or opinions expressed in these materials, and all articles and responses to questions and other content, other than the content provided by the DECARD, are solely the opinions and the responsibility of the person or entity providing those materials.
+These materials do not necessarily reflect the opinion of the DECARD.
 We are not responsible, or liable to you or any third party, for the content or accuracy of any materials provided by any third parties.